 - Remove onions from the skillet and set aside.

 Creamy Mushroom Cheese Sauce

 - Placed chopped bacon in a large skillet over medium heat.
 Allow the bacon to render (about 3-4 minutes).

 - Once bacon has rendered, add mushrooms, onion, and thyme.
 Sauté for about 5 minutes.
 Remove mushroom mixture from skillet and set aside.

 - Melt butter in the same large skillet you used for your mushroom mixture over medium heat.

 - Add the garlic and sauté for 1-2 minutes, stirring occasionally, until fragrant.

-- Add in gluten free flour and continue to stir and sauté for 1 more minute.
+- Add in flour and continue to stir and sauté for 1 more minute.
 Then using a whisk, gradually add chicken broth and the half and half, whisking until the flour is evenly dissolved.

 - Add grated sharp cheddar cheese, and stir to combine.
 Continue cooking the sauce until it reaches a simmer and thickens.
 Then remove from heat.